-Batting is matter of personal choice, but I do want to offer you some advice as you begin.
+Batting is a matter of personal choice, but I do want to offer you some advice as you begin.
 Polyester battings tend to be the most inexpensive, but also the most challenging to work with.
 They tend to be fluffy, and slippery – both not favorable traits for a beginner quilter.

-I suggest that you start with a cotton, or cotton/poly blend batting.
+I suggest that you start with cotton, or cotton/poly blend batting.
 Many manufacturers offer an 80/20 mix of cotton and polyester which offers a stable surface to quilt on without being expensive.
 Batting is available in various common sizes, you will need it to be a few inches larger than your quilt to easily layer and quilt it.

 As you gain experience and desire alternate battings, make a small quilt to try it and test it.
 See how it wears over time, and with washing.